Silentwings133

 A personal 'Yes' bio-story.

-In 1972 I moved from London down to Tavistock, Devon to finish my schooling and a new set of friends rapidly initiated me into some very good music... among other things.
+In 1972 I moved from London down to Tavistock, Devon, to finish my schooling, and a new set of friends rapidly initiated me into some very good music... among other things.
 The choice of music leaned towards the progressive and the alternative with such bands as Nice/ELP, Van der Graaf Generator, Genesis, George Harrison, Wishbone Ash and Pink Floyd, as well as occasional excursions into the heavier rock music with Hawkwind, Led Zeppelin and the Winter Brothers.
-But the group that really marked that period for me was of Yes with their melodic virtuosity and the magical and majestic solos that became
+But the group that really marked that period for me was Yes, with their melodic virtuosity and the magical and majestic solos.

 Yes 1977

-As I was getting to know progressive rock music I was listening to bands like ELP, Genesis and Yes without deciding which one I had a preference for and although "Fragile" didn't make that big an impact on me at the time that soon changed when I listened to their 1973 triple Live album "Yessongs".
+As I was getting to know progressive rock music, I was listening to bands like ELP, Genesis and Yes without deciding which one I had a preference for, and although "Fragile" didn't make that big an impact on me at the time, that soon changed when I listened to their 1973 triple live album,m "Yessongs".

-I was familiar with 'Long Distance Roundaround' and 'Mood for a day' , from "Fragile", and I vaguely knew "And you and I" and "Close to the Edge".
-When I heard Rick Wakeman's "Six wives" solo I loved it but then I heard Chris Squire's Bass solo* on "Heart of the Sunrise", it was simply awesome.
+I was familiar with "Long Distance Roundaround" and "Mood for a Day"', from "Fragile", and I vaguely knew "And You and I" and "Close to the Edge".
+When I heard Rick Wakeman's "Six Wives" solo, I loved it, but then I heard Chris Squire's bass solo* on "Heart of the Sunrise " it was simply awesome.
 The quality was amazing!
-The album made me a fan of the group and although most of their 80's and 90's work didn't really appeal to me, I am still, 35 years on, an unconditional fan of the band, with a marked preference for their early to middle 70's work.
+The album made me a fan of the group, and although most of their 80s and 90s work didn't really appeal to me, I am still, so many years later, an unconditional fan of the band, with a marked preference for their early- to mid-70s work.

 ChrisSquire-AlanWhite-1970s ChrisSquire-AlanWhite-70s